phil-designs/timelines/README.md

 ## Description

-Adds timeline function as a CPT and inserted into a post or a page as a shortcode with vertical & horizontal options.
+Adds a timeline function as a CPT to inserted into a post or a page using shortcode with vertical & horizontal options.

 ## Tested on
 * Firefox